 Once again, all this eye candy and popping colors will cost you $1.99.

-Textile OS is a Material design theme but with a retro twist.
-If you believe old is gold, you might enjoy the old-ish yet elegant look the theme offers.
+Victory is a great dark theme with different color accents that look cool on AMOLED screens.
+If you love the simplicity with beauty, you’ll love the elegant look the theme offers.
 It offers both light and dark themes and there are some other settings to tinker around with as well.
 These include quick settings icons size and the icon sizes in Settings.
 All of this will cost you $1.91.

 This Transparent theme allows users to select a theme color, an accent color and also whether or not they want borders around menu items, and also border styles.
 There is quite a lot you can get for $1.09.